hyosung11/Launch-School/Courses/journal.md

 07:45 I solved the problem on my own.
 It's leveled as 6 kyu.

 07:51 Reading "Solving Coding Problems with PEDAC" again and annotating it.

+08:06 I just applied for the onramp Programs and Community Assistant position.

+08:52 Find a problem for Laurent to do as practice for the interview assessment.

+10:29 Got confused on coderpad solving a problem.